 Put at least as much effort into researching your kitten as you would into choosing a new car or expensive appliance.
 It will save you money and frustration in the long run.

 A reputable breeder will abide by a code of ethics that prohibits sales to pet stores and wholesalers and outlines the breeder’s responsibilities to their cats and to buyers.
 Choose a breeder who has performed the health certifications necessary to screen out genetic health problems to the extent that is possible, as well as one who raises kittens in her home.
-Kittens who are isolated can become fearful and skittish and may be difficult to
+Kittens who are isolated can become fearful and skittish and may be difficult to socialize later in life.

 Many reputable breeders have websites, so how can you tell who’s good and who’s not?
 Red flags include kittens always being available, multiple litters on the premises, having your choice of any kitten and the ability to pay online with a credit card.
 Those things are convenient, but they are almost never associated with reputable breeders.